mslinn/config/README.md

 sbt publish-local
 ````

- 1. Add this to your project's `project/build.sbt` (remember that file requires double-spacing):
+ 1. Add this to your project's `project/build.sbt` (remember that file requires double-spacing).
+Note that this SBT enhancement is not a plug-in.
 ````
 libraryDependencies += "com.bookish" % "config" % "0.3.1-SNAPSHOT" withSources()
 ````